KChuene/Arduino-UNO_Starter-Kit-Programs/README.md

 # Arduino-UNO_Starter-Kit-Programs
-Some adaptations of the programs listed in the Arduino UNO R3 Starter Kid Guide.
+Some adaptations of the programs listed in the Upgraded Arduino UNO R3 Starter Kid Guide.

 ## Original programs:
 1. Blink (Lesson 2)